marino-serna/ParallelTool/README.md

         Otherwise  will use an annotation like:
         @Store(temporal = true)

     v.
+Since the tag 1.0.1-02 the system will update the priority of execution base of information of previous executions if a schema/folder to store this information is provide: “storePrioritySchema”, the table/filename “parallelToolPriority” will be unless a different name is provided.
+        Is also possible to force the priorities using annotations and not defining a value for “storePrioritySchema”, in that scenario the annotation should contain the time that this method takes to be executed, except for the methods that want to be prioritized or delayed.
-Optional but recommended, adding an annotation with the time that this method takes to be executed, if the application is executed with the logs activated in parallelTool, the real value will be printed.
+        The time that each method takes to be executed can be found in the logs of the application if the application is executed with the logs activated.
-        This is use to optimize the sorting of methods and finding critical paths.
+        This annotation is use by the application to optimize the sorting of methods and finding critical paths.
 Example:
         @PriorityExecution(expectedExecutionTime = 66036)

 5. The application will be started as follow: